Your mint is growing like wildfire. It's standing tall in your garden or planter just begging to become a cuppa mint tea.

 There's only one harvesting "rule of thumb" that I religiously follow with my mint:

 Give new mint plants a chance to firmly root themselves in the ground or planter before you start hacking away at them.
-(Oops, I mean before harvesting them.)
+(Oops, I meant to say before harvesting them.)

-In warm and sunny conditions, a "starter" mint plant will develop a strong root system and start putting out flavorful leaves within 4 to 6 weeks after planting.
+In warm and sunny conditions, a small, nursery grown mint plant will develop a strong root system and start putting out flavorful leaves within 4 to 6 weeks after planting.

 Harvesting mint is as easy as falling off a log!
 Grab a basket, your shears, and get ready to snip.